• Skip to primary navigation

 At the top of the cascading waterfalls is a small pool where a few people were swimming.

-This was one of the few waterfalls or swimming holes on the Road to Hana with a bathroom.
+This was one of the few swimming holes or waterfalls on the Road to Hana with a bathroom.

 (Not So) Fun fact: